A collection of short travel stories for a quick and (hopefully) entertaining read.

 Our visit to Ethiopia happened to coincide with lent, which means that followers of the Christian faith observe some form of fasting.
 In practice this mostly means that Christian Ethiopians become vegetarian for this period.

 On our second night in the mountains we bought a sheep from a local farmer for dinner.
 However, there was one small problem.
-Since it was lent, the sheep purchased was very much alive.
+Since it was lent, the sheep purchased was still very much alive.

 Thankfully, our guard Mohammad was Muslim and thus not observing lent, so he offered to slaughter the sheep in return for a share of the meat.
 Since he would be performing a traditional Islamic dhabiha, he had no need for his gun.